||Share on Facebook

 I'll split up the costs by region, as the south is more expensive than the north.

-In the north, if you exclude the ridiculously expensive €23 for inadvertently and stupidly chosing the closest campsite to EuroDisney, the average of my other five sites was €9 (from €6 to €12).
+Back in 2011-13, in the north, if you exclude the ridiculously expensive €23 for inadvertently and stupidly chosing the closest campsite to EuroDisney, the average of my other five sites was €9 (from €6 to €12).
 The only hotel outside of Paris was €34.

 In the south, my ten campsites averaged €10 (from €5 to €16), although the price increased the closer to the south coast I got.
 My seven hotels averaged €43.